 - access to any data collected following scheme closure as a part of the Metering and Monitoring Service Package (MMSP) - information relating to the MMSP agreement or - anything else done under this agreement

-If you refuse to provide the data, or if it's not sufficiently complete, we may withdraw your MMSP registration.
+You'll have 28 days to comply with the request in the manner and form required.
 The data will be treated in accordance with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) 2018.